 65082. (a) (1) A five-year regional transportation improvement program shall be prepared, adopted, and submitted to the California Transportation Commission on or before December 15 of each odd-numbered year thereafter, updated every two years, pursuant to Sections 65080 and 65080.5 and the guidelines adopted pursuant to Section 14530.1, to include regional transportation improvement projects and programs proposed to be funded, in whole or in part, in the state transportation improvement program.
-Projects and improvements to be funded shall be consistent with the preferred growth scenario developed pursuant to Section 65080.
-On and after January 1, 2009, projects and improvements to be funded shall be consistent with regional transportation plans, including the preferred growth scenarios, developed pursuant to Section 65080.
+On Except as provided in subparagraph (F) of paragraph (2) of subdivision (b) of Section 65080, on and after January 1, 2009, projects and improvements to be funded shall be consistent with regional transportation plans, including the preferred growth scenarios, developed pursuant to Section 65080.
+This section shall not apply to projects programmed for funding on or before December 31, 2011, that (A) are contained in the 2006 or 2008 State Transportation Improvement Program or (B) are funded pursuant to Chapter 12.49 (commencing with Section 8879.20) of Division 1 of Title 2 (Proposition 1B). plans.